Skip to main content

 1. Install NDGit.

-1. Register the Next Design project files with Git.
+1. Register Next Design project files with Git.

-• Add the project files to be registered to your local repository, commit, and push.
+• Add the project files to your local repository, commit, and push.

 info

-Next Design project files are saved in JSON format, so you can check the differences in text format.
+Next Design project files are saved in JSON format, allowing you to view differences in text format.

 For information on JSON format notation and displaying differences, please refer to here.